K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 1. Click ①“Trashbin" button of the environment variable to delete from the list.
 ![3-2-1-3-5-3-0]

-2. Click “Delete” button from the confirmation pop-up to complete delation of the environment variable.
+2. Click “Delete” button from the confirm pop-up to complete delation of the environment variable.
 ![3-2-1-3-5-3-1]

 ### <div id='60'/> 3.2.1.3.6.
 Route